hugosinp/hugosinp/README.md

 ### Hi there, I'm hugosinp 👋

 About me 🚀 :
-- 🔭 I’m currently working as a Software Engineer contributing to both front-end and back-end side on web applications
+- 🔭 I’m currently working as a Software Engineer contributing to both front and back end side on web and mobile pplications
-- 🌱 I’m currently learning Blockchain dev (ethers.js & Solidity)
+- 🌱 I’m currently learning Cloud technologies (mainly AWS)